Heidelberg Castle: Ottheinrichsbau, Ottheinrich's Wing

-Sattelkammer, Coach house and stables

 Torturm, Gate Tower

 The approach to the forecourt takes you across a stone bridge, over a partially filled-in ditch.
 The main gate was built in 1528.
 The original watchhouse was destroyed in the War of the Grand Alliance and replaced in 1718 by a round-arched entrance gate.
 The gate to the left of the main entrance was closed by means of a drawbridge.